eltoroit/LDS_Interview/interview.md

 **READER:** Sorry.
 I just remember a funny story.
 A crazy user thought the value "1" was for their best leads because those are the leads he wants to call first.
 I guess it kind of make sense... but I would prefer to have a picklist or a set of radio buttons but so far I have not seen this is possible.
 Can this be accompished?

 **EL TORO:** That is funny.
-Have you thought about converting this field in the database from a number to a piclist?
+Have you thought about converting this field in the database from a number to a picklist?
 Because if I understand correctly that's what you would like to have, right?

-**READER:** Yes, I tried that, but they are also doing math (averages, max, min) with the value so it needs to be a number not a pick list.
+**READER:** Yes, I tried that, but they are also doing math (averages, max, min) with the value so it needs to be a number not a picklist.
 I just do not want it to display a textbox!

 **EL TORO:** Oh yes, this is a very common issue where you need toal control of the UI.
 This can definetly be done using the `<force:recordData />` component in Aura, which was actually the first components we had with LDS.
 Unlike all the components we have seen, this component does not provide any UI, so you have full control.